 1. Prioritize Responsibilities and Practice Self Care

 The first few months with your little one will be hectic, but consider letting go of certain activities so you can tend to the most critical matters, which is caring for you with self-care practices and tending your baby.
-Many people misunderstand what self-care entails; they think it’s occasional indulgences, like getting a pedicure or eating a steak dinner, or they think it’s selfish.
+Many people misunderstand what self-care entails; they think it’s occasional indulgences, like getting a pedicure or eating a steak dinner, or they think it's selfish.
 However, self-care involves conscious, routine actions that tend your mental, spiritual, and physical health.
 Self-care is essential to avoid burning out, yet many new parents fear they are dropping the ball by engaging in self-care practices.
+If you or a loved one could benefit from seeking mental health support, reach out to the licensed therapists at BetterHelp and get the support you deserve.

 2. Getting Enough Sleep